-Don’t Expect the Cardinals to Make a Big Move with Fowler Signed
+Don’t Expect The Cardinals To Make A Big Move With Fowler Signed

 After a silent performance by St. Louis Cardinals general manager John Mozeliak at the MLB Winter Meetings, he made noise in the hours following.

-Mozeliak addressed the Cardinals biggest need of the offseason with the acquisition of former Chicago Cubs centerfielder Dexter Fowler.
-St. Louis signed Fowler to a five-year $82.5 million dollar deal to become the teams new centerfielder.
+Mozeliak addressed the Cardinals’ biggest need of the offseason with the acquisition of former Chicago Cubs centerfielder Dexter Fowler.
+St. Louis signed Fowler to a five-year $82.5 million deal to become the team’s new centerfielder.

 Fowler fills the need the Cardinals were looking for at lead off, adds an element of speed on the base paths, and upgrades their outfield defense, allowing Mike Matheny to shift Randal Grichuk into left field.
 Stephen Piscotty will handle the right field duties, while Tommy Pham will come off the bench.